 This list is not all inclusive.
 If there is another app or tool you think people should be aware of, let us know in the comments.

 Here’s a vlog Dave recording on how to speed up research productivity that you might want to check out as well.

 There are times when an idea or inspiration pops up in the moment and you need to jot it down, or you’re focusing on one task and you think of something that will help with another.
 Note taking apps and software programs help you jot down those ideas to save for later.
+Check out this amazing post on how professors check for plagiarism – it is pretty helpful).
 They also help you organize your notes for teaching, research, and other projects.
 Get a program that is web based so you can sign on anywhere, including your phone.
 Most allow syncing via multiple OS and Browsers.
 Of course, you may always also benefit from a simple electronic post it app that you can install on your desktop (don’t go too crazy though, I once crashed my laptop by having like a hundred notes).
 Phones of course also have handy note taking and reminder apps.
 But we recommend the following apps and tools for more comprehensive academic note taking: